JakeJackson1999/project-5/README.md

 compared each character to all of the stations in the array and determine its distance from them.
 If the distance was 0 it would go in the first index of the array, if the distance was 1 it would go in the second index, if the distance was 2 it would go in the third index, if the distance was 3 it would go in the fourth index, and if the distance was 4 it would go in the fifth index.
-The array was returned and used to fill out the distance textfields in row7 of the GUI class.
+The array was returned and used to fill out the distance textfields in row 7 of the GUI class.

 The last thing I did for this project was the creative section on the right side of the GUI frame.
 For this I decided to set up a message board that would display certain messages depending on what the user did.
 I did this by splitting the panel into eight equal parts and adding a label saying what that side was for and a button that would clear the panel to the first section of the panel.
 The rest of the panel was filled with text areas that would display messages to the user.
-I did this because if for example the user was trying to add a station that was already in the list or a station that didn't have the right length, I wanted to see why tbe station wasn't being added.
+I did this because if for example the user was trying to add a station that was already in the list or a station that didn't have the right length, I wanted the user to see why the station wasn't being added.
 The same goes for the enter hamming distance text field.
 I added some additional messages for the slider and when the user pushed the show stations and calculate hd buttons.
 Finally, I added a clear messages button that would erase all of the messages except for the value of the slider.
-I decided to keep the slider because in addition to the textbox and slider itself I thought it would be nice for the user to see a message saying what the slider was set to.
-The clear message button used an action listener that would clear the appropriate text areas when pressed.
+I decided to keep the slider message because in addition to the textbox and slider itself I thought it would be nice for the user to see a message saying what the slider was set to.
+The clear message button used an action listener that would clear the appropriate text areas when pressed by setting each text area, excpet for the silder text area, to "" which would clear any messages.

 Below I have a link to the UML I created.